embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 - New default baseline is alphabetic
 - New fonts with `ascii` and `latin1` glyph subsets
 - `MonoFont` is now a struct instead of a trait
-- Added `TextStyle` to set the horizontal and vertical alignment for `Text` drawables
-- New default vertical alignment is baseline

 The list of fonts has changed to the following: